gal-m/homebridge-missiles-alert/README.md

  * ```name``` Accessory name.
  * ```city``` The name of the city (exactly as it says in the pikud horef's site).

+## Many thanks to https://www.tzevaadom.co.il that provide the api for the project